This article is brought to you by Aura.

 What to know: If you notice your computer’s security tools are disabled, try to turn them on.
 If they suddenly shut themselves off, it’s a sure sign that a virus has disabled them.
 You won’t be able to enable your security tools until you get rid of the virus.

-🥇 Try Aura’s award-winning digital security tools — for free!
+🥇 Try Aura’s award-winning digital security tools.
 Aura has been rated #1 by Forbes, Money.com, USNews.com, and more.
-Try Aura free for 14 days and protect yourself from hackers and scammers.
+Download Aura today and protect yourself from hackers and scammers.

 How To Remove a Virus From Your Computer